 So you have Chef… now what?
 Read these articles and get started with your automations.

-Nick Rycar gives us the low down on Chef basics by beginning with a list of commonly used terminology in the world of Chef such as Cookbooks, Supermarkets, and Servers (words make me think about preparing dinner, but make developers think organization, public repositories, and indexes).
-In this article, you’ll learn enough to understand the basics, and find reference to additional information for when you’re ready to read more.
+Nick Rycar gives us the low down on Chef basics by beginning with a list of commonly used terminology in the world of Chef such as Cookbooks, Supermarkets, and Servers (words make me think about preparing dinner but make developers think organization, public repositories, and indexes).
+In this article, you’ll learn enough to understand the basics and find a reference to additional information for when you’re ready to read more.

 Morgan Drake talks about what to do once you’ve learned the basics and are ready to jump into your system with 2 feet and introduce automation.
 She covers Automating the Runbook, Automate around an outage, Application Installation, Poor targets for first time automaters and gives you additional resources to tackle if you need additional direction.